 How QuickBooks knows what items are running low

-QuickBooks knows when something’s running low if it’s at or below its “reorder point,” or the threshold when you should reorder more stock.
+QuickBooks knows when something’s running low if it’s at or below its “low stock alert,” or the threshold when you should reorder more stock.

 To quickly create a purchase order: